 2001 – 2002: Research Assistant, Korea Fixed Income Research Institute, Seoul, Korea.

-Two-week or four-week training courses for the officials of the IMF’s member countries: Financial Market Analysis (2013), Monetary and Exchange Rate Policies (2013), Financial Programming with Thailand Case Study (2013), Financial Programming with Turkey Case Study (2013), Macroeconomic Diagnostics (2012).
+Training courses for the officials of the IMF’s member countries: Financial Inclusion (2013), Financial Market Analysis (2013), Monetary and Exchange Rate Policies (2013), Financial Programming with Thailand Case Study (2013), Financial Programming with Turkey Case Study (2013), Macroeconomic Diagnostics (2012).

 Ph.D.-level courses: First-Year Macroeconomics, emphasizing Growth and Asset Pricing (Washington State University, 2009-2012), Finance (Liaoning University, 2011).

 Undergraduate courses: Money and Banking (Washington State University, 2008-2011), Economic Development (Washington State University, 2009-2011), Intermediate Macroeconomics (University of Chicago, 2005-2008).

 Choi, Seung Mo, and Hwagyun Kim (2014), “Momentum Effect as Part of a Market Equilibrium,” Journal of Financial and Quantitative Analysis, forthcoming.

 Choi, Seung Mo, Daniel Toro González, and Peter Gray (2013), “International Technology Adoption, R&D, and Productivity Growth,” B.E.
 Journal of Macroeconomics (Contributions), 13(1), 331-354.